18F/guides/content/methods/validate/metrics.md

 ## How to do it{#how-to-metrics}

 1. Define the outcomes you expect when your design performs well.
 Invite stakeholders to brainstorm.
-Your outcomes may be based on your [design hypothesis]({{ "/methods/decide/design-hypothesis/" | url }}) or user needs statements.
+Your outcomes may be based on your [design hypotheses]({{ "/methods/decide/design-hypothesis/" | url }}) or user needs statements.
 1. List ways to measure whether your design is achieving expected outcomes.
 Consider quantitative and qualitative metrics:
     1. Quantitative metrics are numerical indicators (e.g. time on task, click-through rates).
     1. Qualitative metrics capture subjective feedback and insights (e.g. usability ratings, user satisfaction).